Diamond Jubilee Layout Challenge

 Although it pre-dates the DJLC, David Long's "Mayfield Street" layout shows that it is possible to build a realistic and operationally interesting layout with a scenic area of 60cm x 9.42".

-The closing date for entries will be in the spring of 2020 (to allow us to plan the displays at the Diamond Jubilee Expo), but we would encourage you to register your details with the organisers as soon as possible .
+The closing date for entries will be in the spring of 2020 (likely to be revised to 2021, pending discussion with the committee), but we would encourage you to register your details with the organisers as soon as possible .
 If you have an idea in mind but are not sure if it will meet the rules then please contact the organisers (firstname.lastname@example.org) to check that it is acceptable.

 The Diamond Jubilee Layout Challenge entry form is available to download.